 Lunch at the Help Refugees Warehouse

 The Help Refugees warehouse served volunteers a light breakfast (croissants and coffee) and a lunch consisting of the same foods they served camp residents.
 The food was actually pretty good.
-Everyone got a plate of rice topped with a well seasoned ground beef sauce, a samosa, and salad.
+Everyone got a plate of rice topped with a well- seasoned ground beef sauce, a samosa, and salad.
 The down side?
-Dishes and utensils were limited, so if you didn’t get in line early, you’d have to wash one of the used dishes.
+Dishes and utensils were limited, so if you didn’t get in line early, you’d have to wash them.
 What’s so bad about that?
-The plastic container used as a sink was filthy by then!
+The plastic container used as a sink was filthy by then.

 By Day 2, I decided to walk to the nearby Aldi and picked up a tuna salad sandwich with a warm lemonade.
 This lunch cost around 2 Euros and was delicious.
 Plus, I didn’t have to eat it using dirty utensils.